-Course DescriptionIn this blended course, superintendents and potential superintendents will explore the seven competencies and indicators set out by Alberta Learning as required expectations to meet the Superintendent Leadership Quality Standard.
+Course DescriptionIn this course, superintendents and potential superintendents will explore the seven competencies and indicators set out by Alberta Learning as required expectations to meet the Superintendent Leadership Quality Standard.
 Instructors of this non-credit course are experienced senior education leaders.

 By completion of this course, successful students will be able to: